 Next I’d like to offer practical advice on electrolyte supplementation.
 I designed my protocol to provide a bit more sodium, potassium, and magnesium than the average person needs.
 It may not hit your needs exactly, but it should get close.

 I generally suggest people take 5,000 mg of sodium, 1,000 mg potassium (potassium chloride or citrate), and 300 mg magnesium malate each day in addition to food.
 I believe these are reasonable dosages for fasting days too.

 You might be thinking that five grams of sodium sounds high.
 Isn’t salt bad for your heart?
 Not according to a 2011 paper published in the Journal of the American Medical Association (JAMA).
 In this large cohort study, folks excreting (consuming) 5 grams sodium per day had fewer heart attacks and strokes than those consuming the government-recommended limit of 2.3 grams.
 Five grams sodium was the sweet spot.

 Moving on, a gram of daily potassium is only about ⅕ of the RDI, but should stabilize potassium levels during a fast.
 Just be sure to eat a potassium-rich diet during feeding periods.

 Finally, 300 mg magnesium will meet basic requirements and can also help you relax during a fast.
 This comes in handy when you go to bed hungry, which is never easy.

 To hit your electrolyte targets, you have a couple options: buy supplements separately or take a preformulated mix.
-For reasons of convenience, I prefer option B. That’s why I created LMNT Recharge, my no-nonsense electrolyte blend.
+For reasons of convenience, I prefer option B. That’s why I created LMNT, my no-nonsense electrolyte blend.